 Step 4: Format and Integrate Your Citation

 With the perfect quote delivered to you by the AI, you have everything you need.
 Simply copy this information and use it to build your formal citation according to your required style (MLA, APA, or Chicago).
-Place the quote in your document and add the corresponding in-text citation, confident in its accuracy.
-This method transforms a tedious research task into a simple, interactive conversation.

-Best Practices for Citing YouTube Videos
+Best Practices for Accurate YouTube Quote Citation

 Following the correct format is only half the battle.
 To maintain high academic standards, adhere to these best practices: